• Loading stock data...

 ESPN has openly lusted after Barkley for decades.
 Meanwhile, its own NBA Countdown studio show has paled in comparison to Inside the NBA and been a revolving door of talent, from Bill Simmons and Jalen Rose to Maria Taylor and Sage Steele.

-Barkley signed a monster 10-year, $210 million contract extension with TNT in 2022.
+Barkley signed a monster, 10-year, $210 million contract extension with TNT in 2022.
 ESPN is essentially running the Pat McAfee playbook to land him and his colleagues.
 McAfee is not an ESPN employee, except for his separate contract to appear on College GameDay.
 Instead, he licenses his eponymous weekday show to the network at a fee of $17 million a year.
-Under the deal, McAfee retains complete editorial control which is how he got away with calling fearsome corporate in-fighter Norby Williamson a “rat” trying to “sabotage” his show—on ESPN’s air no less.
-(Williamson left in April after a 40-year career in Bristol).
+Under the deal, McAfee retains complete editorial control, which is how he got away with calling fearsome corporate in-fighter Norby Williamson a “rat” trying to “sabotage” his show—on ESPN’s air no less.
+(Williamson left in April after a 40-year career in Bristol.)

-The 61-year Barkley earns $21 million a year from TNT.
+The 61-year-old Barkley earns $21 million a year from TNT.
 He has said one reason he never jumped to ESPN was he didn’t want to be put through the network’s famous “car wash” of SportsCenter and other studio shows.

 But that was the old ESPN.
 While praising Sir Charles as a “singular talent,” ESPN’s Burke Magnus told me onstage at the Front Office Sports Tuned In media summit that the mega-star would not have to appear on other programming.
 Magnus added he made the same assurance to Jason Kelce before the former Eagles center signed up for Monday Night Countdown.